Better Recycling

 Will I need more bins?

 Yes.
-For food - homes in Ipswich will receive new containers for the weekly collection of food.
-You will have 2 caddies: a 5 litre one for collecting food waste in your kitchen (small enough to sit on your worktop) and a larger and lockable 23 litre one to store the food outdoors between your weekly collection and put on the pavement to be collected
+For food - homes in Ipswich have new containers for the weekly collection of food.
+You should have two caddies: a 5 litre one for collecting food waste in your kitchen (small enough to sit on your worktop) and a larger and lockable 23 litre one to store the food outdoors between your weekly collection and put on the pavement to be collected

-For recycling – you will receive an additional recycling bin, so that you have a green (or green lidded) as well as your current blue bin.
+For recycling – you now have an additional green lidded recycling bin as well as your current blue bin.
 The green bin will be for paper and cardboard and the blue bin for glass, metal tins and cans, cartons and plastic bottles, tubs and trays.

 What will happen to the recycling and food after it gets collected from June 2026?